 Try the best authentic Mexican recipes from the Mexican Food Journal.

-Our Favorites Below – Our complete list of Authentic Recipes.
+Our Favorites Below – Our complete list of Authentic Mexican Recipes.

 Frijoles de la Olla, which translates as “beans in a pot“, is probably the most common dish in Mexico.
 Beans along with corn and chiles are the foundation of Mexican cooking.

 Homemade enchilada sauce beats canned every time.
 Period.
 If you have never made it from scratch, you should give this authentic Mexican recipe a try.
 It is much easier to make than you may think and the results are phenomenal.

 Pico de gallo is a raw salsa known as a salsa fresca, or “fresh salsa,” in Spanish.
 It is a delicious combination of Roma tomatoes, white onion, cilantro, serrano chile and a splash of lime juice.

 Rajas con queso (Pronounced ra-HAS con KAY-so) is a taco filling made with fresh Poblano chile, a mild green chile typically used for chiles rellenos, rajas, and crema de poblano.
 This dish is served throughout Mexico.